 Reading Eggs is based on scientific research, focusing on the five essential keys to reading success:

 Learn more about the five components of reading here.

 Try Reading Eggs for free

 We offer all new parents a free trial to see how Reading Eggs works for their child.
-It only takes a few minutes to get started, and unlike other reading programs, you won't need to provide your credit card details until you're totally confident it's right for you.
+It only takes a few minutes to get started.

 Try Reading Eggs here to see how your child's reading and comprehension skills can improve in just weeks.

 “My daughter loves Reading Eggs!
 She is so excited by the progress she has made through the site.
 She enjoys the games and is learning so much.
 I highly recommend it.
 It is great for learning phonics and letter sounds.
 The games are fun and educational.
 We will continue to use Reading Eggs until she is reading on her own!”